-Requirement R.2.1.14 - Automatic labelling and sorting of captured shots
+Requirement R.2.1.18 - The content creator shall be able to automatically label and sort captured shots

-Requirement R.2.1.15 - Fast ingest (after capturing) or streaming (before capturing) capability of the captured shots, to enable instant preview

-E.g. playing out captured shots along with shots captured during the research phase.
+Requirement R.2.1.19 - The content creator shall be able to fast ingest (after capturing) or to stream (before capturing) the captured shots, in order to enable instant preview E.g. playing out captured shots along with shots captured during the research phase.

-Requirement R.2.1.16 - Potential integration of live VR preview (capturing) with VR storyboard (preproduction phase)
+Requirement R.2.1.20 - The content creator shall be able to use live VR preview tooling that integrates with the VR storyboard (preproduction phase)